Skip Global navigation and goto content

 Florida Department of Health in Nassau County Community Health Education

-Here's a literal step-by-step primer, taken from a guide written by Mark host of PBS "American's Walking" and physical activity program manager at the University of North Carolina's Pedestrian and Bicycle Information Center:
+Here's a step-by-step guide, inspired by Mark Fenton, host of PBS's "America's Walking" and physical activity program manager at the University of North Carolina's Pedestrian and Bicycle Information Center:

-• Conditions permitting, park in the farthest space from your destination.
+• Park in the farthest space from your destination.

 • Take a walking break instead of a coffee break at work.

-• Walk the dog instead of just letting it out in the yard.
+• Walk your dog instead of just letting it out in the yard.

 • Get off the train or subway a stop early.